-Who we are Who is providing this notice?
-Community State Bank of Union Grove 1500 Main Street, Union Grove, WI 53182 What we do How does Community State Bank protect my personal information?
+Vho is providing this notice?
+Community State Bank of Union Grove 1500 Main Street, Union Grove, WI 53182 Mark and a 1000 Mail Street, Officia Grove, WI 33102 Vhat we do low does Community State Bank protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
-These measures include computer safeguards and secured files and buildings.
-How does Community State Bank We collect your personal information, for example, when you collect my personal information?
-Open an account or deposit money Pay your bills or apply for a loan Use your credit or debit card We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
+These measures include computer safeguards and secured files and buildings. low does Community State Bank ollect my personal information?
+We collect your personal information, for example, when you Open an account or deposit money Pay your bills or apply for a loan Use your credit or debit card We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
 Why can't I limit all sharing?
 Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes-information about your creditworthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 Definitions Affiliates Companies related by common ownership or control.
+They can be financial and nonfinancial companies. ■ Community State Bank of Union Grove does not share with affiliate.
+Ionaffiliates Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.
-Community State Bank of Union Grove does not share with affiliate Nonaffiliates Companies not related by common ownership or control.
-They can be financial and nonfinancial companies.
-Community State Bank of Union Grove does not share with non- affiliates so they can market to you.
-Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
-Community State Bank of Union Grove doesn't jointly market.
+Community State Bank of Union Grove does not share with non- affiliates so they can market to you. oint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you. ■ Community State Bank of Union Grove doesn't jointly market.
+Other important information